Should I worry about heavy periods?

 Did you know that people who menstruate can lose around 5 – 12 teaspoons of blood every month?
 For some, they may lose more than 12 teaspoons.
 But what does this really mean?
 What do twelve teaspoons of blood look like when using tampons and sanitary towels?
 And how do you know if your periods are heavy?

-To figure out whether you have heavy periods, you may wish to consider the following:
+To figure out whether you have heavy periods, ask the following:

 • Do you change a tampon or pad every couple of hours?